 After the Soyuz spacecraft failed to get into orbit on 11 October 2018, it looked like Soyuz flights to the ISS might be on hold for a period of time and that the ISS would even need to be temporarily abandoned.
-Fortunately this has proved not to be the case and the next Soyuz will fly to the ISS on 3 December 2018.
+Luckily this hasn’t happened.
+The next Soyuz will fly to the ISS on 3 December 2018.

 Soyuz MS spacecraft docked to the ISS – image from NASA

 Although this is good news for now, the future of the ISS is uncertain beyond 2024.
 In February 2018, the White House indicated that NASA would cease to receive government funding for the ISS by 2025.
 If this is enforced, billions of dollars will need to come from private companies, and other countries benefiting from the ISS will need to make a much greater contribution to the costs.

 Although the ISS is labelled as an international project, in reality most of the costs of building and operating it have been born by the American taxpayer.
 Each year it remains in orbit, NASA allocates roughly half of its total human space flight budget to ISS operations – an expenditure that limits its ability to fully fund development of manned spacecraft to visit the Moon and other destinations beyond low Earth orbit.

 In reality it is difficult to see how private companies would pick up America’s contribution towards running the space station, which is currently running at about $4 billion per annum.